david-morris/pytagfs/README.md

   - [x] CRUD operations
   - [x] Must work with file managers and over SMB
 - [ ] Odds and Ends
+  - [ ] Add options to limit the number of hidden files you list (for large media collections).
-  - [ ] consider giving tags their own inodes or otherwise managing permissions, attrs, xattrs
+  - [ ] Consider giving tags their own inodes or otherwise managing permissions, attrs, xattrs
-- [ ] Better backend
-  - [ ] Switch to SQLite without a wrapper
-  - [ ] Write ACID consistency guarantees
   - [ ] Consider turning files into sqlite blobs
 - [ ] Possible reimplementation
   - [ ] Rust seems like a good target